Settling the Score with Mr. Zoldan

 “Can you explain this to me?”

-I picked it up.
+I picked it up and unfolded it.

 Heat flooded my face, violent and scalding, like I’d been doused in boiling soup.
-My skin prickled, burned.
+My skin prickled and burned.
 Somewhere in the back of my mind, a memory surfaced, some obscure case I’d once read about.
 A woman who died of embarrassment.
 Caught in the act of theft, realizing too late she was being watched.
 Her heart simply… stopped.

-I understood her now.
+I understand her now.
 Completely.

 “To settle the score with dear Mr. Zoldan.”